 Ammonia Method – For Discoloration

-Concrete floors are bound to get discolored after constant use.
-To remove any discoloration, make a solution of one gallon of water with one cup of ammonia.
+Concrete floors are bound to get discoloured after constant use.
+To remove any discolouration, make a solution of one gallon of water with one cup of ammonia.

-Scrub this solution into the discolored area with a stiff brush and allow it to soak into the surface for 5-10 minutes if the discoloration isn’t lifted.
+Scrub this solution into the discoloured area with a stiff brush and allow it to soak into the surface for 5-10 minutes if the discolouration isn’t lifted.
 Then, rinse the solution away with clean water.